 Main Street Memory Care

-One Main Street is said to include a movie theater, a hobby shop and sweet shop, which not only promotes a community experience, but encourages interaction with Alzheimer’s residents.
+One Main Street is even said to include a hobby shop, movie theater and sweet shop, which not only promotes a community experience, but encourages interaction with Alzheimer’s residents.

 “It’s a place to go that still feels like home, and their families can join them,” the article reports.

 AssistedLiving.com has more than 200 Senior Living Advisors who have knowledge of communities in their area, and can send you a list of Main Street communities that meet your family’s needs.